What's Going On In The World Today?

 For the latest news and updates, download the BuzzFeed News app for iOS and Android (available in Canadian, UK, Australian, and U.S. app stores).

-If you want to vote in the U.S. presidential election in November, you have to think ahead.
-That’s because most states have voter registration rules that mean that if you just show up without having registered, you’ll be turned away.
-BuzzFeed's partnering with TurboVote, which makes voting easy.
-Click here to sign up.
-And here’s a video with five things that are harder, featuring President Barack Obama.

-This letter was edited and brought to you by Claire Moses and Brianne O’Brien.
+This letter was edited and brought to you by BuzzFeed News.
 You can always reach us here.

 -